Chiabee/CNSWhitepaper/src/API.md

 ### API to resolve all

-Here you can resolve the address through our API for demonstration purpose. (this API is not opened yet, but will be in next update)
+Here you can resolve the address through our API for demonstration purpose.

 **GET** https://walletapi.chiabee.net/Name/all